Relativistic Cosmological Perturbation Theory and the Evolution of Small-Scale Inhomogeneities: Derivation of the Generalised Cosmological Perturbation Theory

 where it is used that $H\equiv\dot{a}/a$.
 Thus, in the limit (\ref{eq:non-rel-lim}) one is left with the gauge mode (\ref{eq:ui-gauge-mode}) only.
-Consequently, one may, without losing any physical information, put the gauge mode $\hat{u}^i_\een$ equal to zero, implying that $\partial_k\psi=0$, so that $\psi$ is a constant in the non-relativistic limit.
-Substituting $\partial_k\psi=0$ into (\ref{eq:synchronous}) one finds that the relativistic transformation (\ref{func}) between synchronous coordinates reduces in the limit (\ref{eq:non-rel-lim}) to the (infinitesimal) transformation
+Consequently, one may, without losing any physical information, put the gauge mode $\hat{u}^i_\een$ equal to zero, implying that $\partial_k\psi=0$, so that $\psi=C$ is an arbitrary constant in the non-relativistic limit.
+Substituting $\psi=C$ into (\ref{eq:synchronous}) one finds that the relativistic transformation (\ref{func}) between synchronous coordinates reduces in the limit (\ref{eq:non-rel-lim}) to the (infinitesimal) transformation

-where $\psi$ is an arbitrary constant and $\chi^i(\bm{x})$ are three arbitrary functions of the spatial coordinates.
-In the non-relativistic limit time and space transformation are decoupled: time coordinates may be shifted and spatial coordinates may be chosen arbitrarily.
-The residual gauge freedom $\psi$ and $\chi^i(\bm{x})$ may not come as a surprise, since the Newtonian Theory of Gravity is invariant under the gauge transformation (\ref{eq:gauge-trans-newt}).
+where $C$ is an arbitrary constant and $\chi^i(\bm{x})$ are three arbitrary functions of the spatial coordinates.
+In the non-relativistic limit time and space transformations are decoupled: time coordinates may be shifted and spatial coordinates may be chosen arbitrarily.
+The residual gauge freedom $C$ and $\chi^i(\bm{x})$ in the non-relativistic limit may not come as a surprise, since the Newtonian Theory of Gravity is invariant under the gauge transformation (\ref{eq:gauge-trans-newt}).